jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Select-Configuration-Linux.md

 * Purchase Quantity:

-    After selecting all the configuration parameters, user needs to determine the instance quantity to be purchased, which is limited to your Virtual Machines, Cloud Disk Service and EIP quota as well as the remaining IP quantity of the subnet you have selected.
+    After selecting all the configuration parameters, user needs to determine the instance quantity to be purchased, which is limited to your Virtual Machines, Cloud Disk and EIP quota as well as the remaining IP quantity of the subnet you have selected.
 If the quota is not enough, you can increase it via [Open Ticket][1].

 After knowing how to set the above configuration items, you can create a Linux VM instance in the console by referring to the next document.